-When on duty and when safe to do so, BCR teams will be responding to 911 calls involving community members with a mental health component challenges.
-The calls for service will be reviewed by MECC and be routed to the BCR teams when appropriate via MECC only.
-They do not have a crisis line.
-They will be assigned calls by dispatch.
+When on duty and when safe to do so, BCR teams will be respondingrespond to 911 calls involving community members with mental health challenges with a mental health component.
+The Cealls for service are reviewed by MECC and will be routed to the BCR teams via MECC onlywhen appropriate.
+BCR does They do not have a crisis line;- tThey will be are assigned calls by dispatch.